-- · Face detection cannot be used in combination with any of the following features. - Some BEST SHOT scenes (Dynamic Photo, ID Photo, Business cards and documents, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - easy Mode - Movie Recording - The following functions are disabled when shooting with face detection. - Multi AF
+- · Face detection cannot be used in combination with any of the following features. - Some BEST SHOT scenes (Dynamic Photo, ID Photo, Business cards and documents, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - Movie Recording - The following function is disabled when shooting with face detection. - Multi AF